The Top 10 Craziest Things Ever Said During a U.N. Speech

-History is rich with memorable orations delivered by the world's leaders as nations convene to discuss the critical issues of the day.
-From the impassioned to the provocative to the truly bizarre, here are the 10 most unforgettable remarks to come out of the United Nations general assembly speeches in the last sixty years.
+From the impassioned to the provocative to the truly bizarre, here are the 10 most unforgettable remarks to come out of General Assembly speeches in the past seventy years.

 Castro Goes Long